Helpful Information for XE: Experimental Humanities & Social Engagement Applicants

 How flexible is the XE degree program?

 XE offers unparalleled flexibility to students to construct their own degrees.
 Half of a XE student’s courses can be taken at programs and departments across New York University, allowing students to expand the scope of their research or dig more deeply into a given topic.
-Students are also provided freedom in choosing the form of their capstone project.
+Students are also provided freedom in choosing the form of their Master's Project.
 While students can complete a traditional written thesis, they are encouraged to develop exhibitions, make films, write books, experiment with digital media, and incubate collaborative projects.

 Who teaches in XE?